canonical/paas-app-charmer/docs/tutorials/flask.md

 ## Enable `juju integrate sample-flask mysql-k8s`

 Let's enhance the sample-flask Flask application by adding a new feature: basic visitor analytics.
 To implement this feature, it's necessary to connect the sample-flask Flask application to a database.
-The Juju ecosystem offers a range of high quality database charms which can be seamlessly integrated with the PaaS app charmer charms.
+The Juju ecosystem offers a range of high quality database charms which can be seamlessly integrated with app charms.

 First, checkout the `feat-database` branch of the `sample-flask` repository and rebuild the rock image.

 ```bash
 ubuntu@charm-dev-vm:~/sample-flask$ git checkout feat-database